Sprites and Parallelism

 Earlier we saw an example of two sprites moving at the same time.
 In a more interesting program, though, the sprites on stage will interact to tell a story, play a game, etc. Often one sprite will have to tell another sprite to run a script.
 Here’s a simple example:

-In the imageblock, the word “bark” is just an arbitrary name I made up.
+In the block, the word “bark” is just an arbitrary name I made up.
 When you click on the downward arrowhead in that input slot, one of the choices (the only choice, the first time) is “new,” which

 then prompts you to enter a name for the new broadcast.
 When this block is run, the chosen message is sent to every sprite, which is why the block is called “broadcast.”
 In this program, though, only one sprite has a script to run when that broadcast is sent, namely the dog.
 Because the boy’s script uses broadcast and wait rather than just broadcast, the boy doesn’t go on to his next say block until the dog’s script finishes.
 That’s why the two sprites take turns talking, instead of both talking at once.